UWPCE-PythonCert/PythonCertDevel/source/modules/ObjectOrientationOverview.rst

 Class
-  A category of objects: particular data and behavior: for example, a "circle" (same as a type in Python).
+  A category of objects: particular data and behavior: for example, a "circle" (same as a "type" in Python).

 Instance
   A particular object of a class: a specific circle.